EldorZang/Advanced-Programming-2-assignment-2/README.md

 1. Navigate to project folder.
 2. Enter to each server folder:
 `dotnet run`
-(Its more preffered to run with VS in case of errrors, but it might be quite heavy to open 3 VS project at once)
+(Its more preffered to run with VS in case of errrors, but it might be quite heavy to open 3 VS projects at once)
 # Notes
 1. In Google Chrome (in opposed to Firefox) forms aren't automatically out-focused when disabled buttons are clicked.
 Therefore using Google Chrome browser requires clicking the background (or any other not-focused element) before clicking the login button.
 2. The api implements some more neccessary http calls (such as register/login).
 Please do not manually send those new requests.